Jas Rolyn: Career

 Jas competed in Malta's Junior Eurovision Song Contest 2008 for the first time with his Maltese song "Id-Dinja Tieghi".
 He came back to Malta's Junior Eurovision in 2010, when he competed in Junior Eurovision Song Contest 2010.
 He performed a ballad-pop track song called "My Star" where he classified in the ninth place.

 In 2013, Rolyn competed abroad in the Italian festival Sanremo, where he placed second.
 In the same year, he competed in the Maltese festival Kanzunetta Indipendenza with the song "Muzika" (written by Minik and Rita Pace) with a classic-pop-disco song, where he emphasized on his falsetto vocals.

 In 2014 he competed and won the Singer/Songwriter in the category in the Italian festival Il-Cantagiro with his own song "Ti Amo, I Love You".

 In 2015, Jas Rolyn teamed up with four other local singers, and competed as the group L-Ilħna with the original gospel song "Qalbien" in the Maltese Festival Għanja Gmiel Is-Seba' Noti (organised by Erseb Productions).
 The group won 1st place, Best Presentation and the Overall Trophy.

-Rolyn released his first official single "Just Be" – which he composed – in 2 September 2015.
+Rolyn released his first official single "Just Be" – which he composed – on 2 September 2015.
 The track was written by Matt 'Muxu' Mercieca, mixed and mastered by Cyprian Cassar (former member of Tenishia).
 Just Be was released on YouTube accompanied by a video clip directed and produced by Jas Rolyn.

 On 10 June 2016, Rolyn released his second single "When Love Comes Around", a pop love song which he composed - accompanied by a music video - which he also directed and produced.
 In this single, Rolyn shows his bright personality by dancing and cheering with his schoolmates.